correspondMerchant/LAGO-R-Package/README.md

-R package wip
+## LAGO Optimization R Package

-Reach out to Ante (abing@bu.edu) if you have any questions.
+Reach out to Ante Bing (abing@bu.edu) if you have any questions.

-Test out pull request